Did you just get divorced and want to change your last name back to your maiden name?

 - Proof of Citizenship: A valid passport or your birth certificate.
 If you’re not a U.S. Citizen you can bring your valid foreign passport with a valid U.S. Visa and approved I-94 form, or a Certificate of Naturalization.

 - Proof of Social Security Number: Your new Social Security card.
-If you waited 48 hours after changing your name with the SSA, you can bring our your old Social Security card and a copy of the receipt the SSA gave you verifying your name change.
+If you waited 48 hours after changing your name with the SSA, you can bring your old Social Security card and a copy of the receipt the SSA gave you verifying your name change.

 Learn more about the pros and cons of REAL IDs by visiting our REAL ID Guide.